teaql/teaql/README.md

-# TeaQL - The Safe, Simple, Unified query for various data sources.
+# TeaQL - A Safe, Simple, Unified Generative AI based versatile query library for various data sources .

+## Feature

+* One query do all with connected data
+* Graph theory based query
+* Fine grained columns and filters
+* Different data in a single query
+*

 ## Examples